 The graduate program in Biology is a research-based program designed for students with interests in any of a broad range of basic science subjects including molecular, cellular, behavioral, evolutionary, ecological, or wildlife population biology.
 The Program is administered by the Department of Integrative Biology and the Graduate School at the University of Colorado Denver and offers a Master's of Science (MS) program in Biology and a doctoral (PhD) program in Integrative and Systems Biology.
 The program consists of nearly 50 faculty members from 16 different departments and partnering organizations, and approximately 40 graduate students.
 Program inquiries should be directed to:

-Graduate Programs in Biology Department of Integrative Biology University of Colorado Denver P.O.
-3364, Campus Box 171 Science 2017 Denver, CO 80217-3364
+Graduate Programs in Biology Department of Integrative Biology University of Colorado Denver Campus Box 171 P.O.
+Box 173364 Denver, CO 80217-3364 molly.oconnor@ucdenver.edu

-Email: BioGrad@ucdenver.edu

 Web page: http://clas.ucdenver.edu/biology/grad.html